Jdickson96/Sparta-Global-Training-Code/Core_QFQS.md

 #### What is casting?

 #### How can you prevent silent overflow of integers?

+Via the use of the checked method within code.

 #### What is StringBuilder and why is it used?